 While still a third-world country, the infrastructure in Costa Rica is much better than in other Latin American countries.
 In Jaco, you can find ATMs, high-speed Internet, grocery stores, pharmacies, surf shops and more.
 So should you forget something, you’ll generally be okay.

-In this part of the website, we’ve provided some basic information to help you plan your trip, but feel to email us at email@example.com, should you have any specific questions that we haven’t addresssed here.
+In this part of the website, we’ve provided some basic information to help you plan your trip, but feel to email us at email@example.com, should you have any specific questions that we haven’t addressed here.

 Costa Rica has two seasons, the rainy season and the dry season.
 The dry season lasts from December until April and is called summer by Costa Ricans.
 In the highlands of Costa Rica, they can register only one or two rainy days per month during this time.

 The rest of the year is the rainy season, or winter, during which time torrential rains often fall in the afternoon.
-In Jaco, the temperature changes very little around the year, and even in rainy season, there are days with little or no rain at all.
+In Jaco, the temperature changes very little around the year, and even during rainy season, there are days with little or no rain at all.
 Most days, the sun shines in the morning, and dramatic thunder showers roll in during the evening, creating a fantastic show from the bungalows of Vista Guapa.
 Don’t be fooled by the weather indicators for Costa Rica on Yahoo! or other websites.

 These sites usually indicate the weather for San Jose, which, situated at 1,150 meters altitude, enjoys some of the lowest temperatures of the country, from 15° C (59° F) to a maximum of 26° C (78° F).
 In contrast, on the Pacific Coast of Costa Rica, temperatures tend to range from 23° C (73° F) to 34° C (93° F).
 No jacket required.

 Getting to Costa Rica is relatively easy these days, as there are a number of direct flights from American cities such as Charlotte (NC), Chicago, Dallas, Houston, Miami, New York, and Los Angeles.
 To get to Vista Guapa, you can either fly into the San Jose International Airport or, if flying locally, into the airport in Quepos.